K0rz3n/LLM-Training-For-Risk-Identification/README.md

 Based on the above analysis, I think we can optimize from the following two aspects:

-- **Raise accuracy** by improving data quality and scaling up the model.
+- **Data quality**: Improve data quality and scaling up the model.
-- **Architecture comparison** – evaluate Transformer-based Encoder-only or Encoder-Decoder (seq2seq) models against the current Decoder-only Qwen-3.
+- **Architecture comparison**: Evaluate Transformer-based Encoder-only or Encoder-Decoder (seq2seq) models against the current Decoder-only Qwen-3.
+- **More risk coverage:**  Due to time constraints and the limitations of manual labeling efforts, only 10 high-frequency risk categories were covered this time.
+However, after my analysis, I found that these 10 risk categories are relatively easy to detect with rule-based methods, which fails to fully demonstrate the advantages of LLMs in contextual understanding.
+This is one of the main reasons for the similar final accuracy rates.
+In the future, if more risks are to be covered, priority will be given to covering vulnerability types that rely on long-distance contextual associations.

 I believe AI will continue to surprise us with its capabilities in security scanning.